tweag/python-monorepo-example/2019-01-20-types-got-you.md

 At the most basic level, development is about efficiently turning money into software that does something while remaining modifiable and maintainable.
-Haskell98 with some “benign” extensions gives its users almost everything that is necessary to produce high-quality production software.
-As boring as it may sound, it is already a great tool for making robust software.
+Haskell98 with some “benign” extensions is often the optimal solution in the trade-off between safety and simplicity.
 With conventional Haskell, developers effortlessly can stay in the [pit of success][pit].

 Even though Haskell is a wonderful language by default, there are ways to get out of the pit.
 Ironically, these ways are exceptionally attractive to